Filing the last RTI return for 2018-19

 1) – File your final FPS for 2018-19

 This should be done on or before the last pay day for the period (as usual).
-In practice this means that you should have filed all of your FPS returns for 2017-18 by 5 April 2018.
-As this will be your last Full Payment Submission (FPS) for the year please take extra care to ensure that all details are correct as you won’t have the opportunity to correct any errors in subsequent FPS returns.
+In practice this means that you should have filed all of your FPS returns for 2018-19 by 5 April 2019.
+As this will be your last Full Payment Submission (FPS) for the year please take extra care to ensure that all details are correct and complete.
 Make sure that all new starters and leavers have been entered correctly and that all pay details are accurate and up to date.
-The final FPS for 2017-18 should be sent on or before the final pay date of the year in order to comply with HMRC regulations.
-If for whatever reason this is not possible, or if for some reason you need to resubmit an FPS then you must do this by 19 April 2018 at the very latest as this is the HMRC cut-off date for 2017-18 FPS submissions.
-If you miss this deadline you will have to use the HMRC Basic PAYE Tools software in order to submit an ‘Earlier Year Update’ (EYU).
-Payroll Manager cannot be used to submit an EYU.
+The final FPS for 2018-19 should be sent on or before the final pay date of the year in order to comply with HMRC regulations.

 2) – File the EPS

 Bring up the RTI schedule (click ‘Pay – Employer’s RTI schedule’).
 You will see an EPS scheduled for 5 April 2019.
 (You can if you wish file this EPS before 5 April if you are ready to do so and there are no figures to report on the EPS – otherwise you should wait until after 5 April.)
 The ‘Due Date’ for the EPS is shown as 5th April 2019, but in reality you have until 19th April 2019 to submit this return, as this is the date by which HMRC require a return marked as the ‘Final Submission for the Year’.